Generic Name: midazolam (nasal) (my DAZ oh lam)

 Medically reviewed by Judith Stewart, BPharm.
 Last updated on Nov 12, 2020.

 What is Nayzilam?

-Do not use Nayzilam if you:
+You should not use Nayzilam if you have narrow-angle glaucoma.

-- have congestive heart failure.
+congestive heart failure;

 How should I use Nayzilam?